bibekaryal86/budget-application/README.md

 # budget-service

+create an api to serve home page add txn type validation based on category cache category and category type, api to reset

 A streamlined, lightweight personal finance tracker built with a focus on high performance and zero framework overhead.
 This application provides a robust backend for managing expenses and income through a structured category system.